How to Find the Best Homeschool History Curriculum

 Our Favorites

 The cycle of history can be repeated even if you’ve done it before.
 Since the student is much older, the knowledge is much deeper when you cycle back.
-We’ve used this curriculum to lay the foundation and then move on to Notgrass (below) in high school.

 Notgrass History is a great option for parents looking for a more in-depth approach to history.
 We love this curriculum for its emphasis on God’s Word.
-We also love that it covers language arts, Bible, and social studies all in one.
-That’s a win for busy high schoolers for sure.
+We also love that it covers language arts, the Bible, and social studies all in one.
+That’s a win for busy high schoolers, for sure.
 The lesson plan feature makes it great for independent learning.
 Simple enough for them to use and easy for parents to keep track.

 More Christian Homeschool Curriculum

-Need guidance on curriculum for other subjects?
+Need guidance on a curriculum for other subjects?
 Read more about our Christian homeschool curriculum tips and favorites.

 Free Homeschool Planning Boot Camp